-3. No singular connection condition.
-To simplify notation we shall sometimes assume that no critical point is in the forward orbit of a critical point.
+3. To simplify notation we shall sometimes assume that no critical point is in the forward orbit of a critical point.
 This is a convention similar to the complex case.
-Moreover we shall sometimes assume that no point belonging to $NO(f, K) \cup Crit(f)$ is in the forward orbit of a point in $NO(f, K) \cup Crit(f)$ , calling it no singular connection condition.
+Moreover we shall sometimes assume that no point belonging to $\operatorname{NO}(f, K) \cup \operatorname{Crit}(f)$ is in the forward orbit of a point in $\operatorname{NO}(f, K) \cup \operatorname{Crit}(f)$ , calling it no singular connection condition.

-These assumptions are justified since no critical point, neither a point belonging to NO(f,K), can be periodic, see Lemma 2.2, hence each trajectory in K can intersect S'(f,K) in at most #S'(f,K) number of times, hence with difference of the moments between the first and last intersection bounded by a constant.
+These assumptions are justified since no critical point, neither a point belonging to NO(f, K), can be periodic, see Lemma 2.2, hence each trajectory in K can intersect S'(f, K) in at most #S'(f, K) number of times, hence with difference of the moments between the first and last intersection bounded by a constant.
 In consequence several proofs hold in fact without these assumptions.